mesonbuild/meson/docs/markdown/Commands.md

               [builddir] [sourcedir]
 ```

-The default meson command (invoked if there was no COMMAND supplied).

 Configures a build directory for the meson project.

+This is the default meson command (invoked if there was no COMMAND supplied).

 ```
 positional arguments: